THEOplayer/documentation/theoads/how-to-guides/override-layout.md

 # Override layout

 THEOads is able to insert ad breaks into your content via the signaling server.
-The layout that is used while playing is also determined by the signaling server.
+The layout that is used while playing is usually determined by the signaling server.
 Currently, you can have the following layout modes :

 * `SINGLE` : Replaces the content with an advertisement.
 * `DOUBLE` : Allows content to continue playing side-by-side with an advertisement and its companion background.
 * `LSHAPE_AD` : Displays advertisements in a scaled window alongside a companion background.

+When your signaling service is created, the default layout should be defined.
+Look at our [API references](/theoads/api/signaling/create-monetized-stream/) for more information.

+The rest of this page will go over how to override this initial chosen layout in the [signaling service](#override-layout-through-the-signaling-service) itself, or override it on the [player side](#override-the-layout-through-the-player).

+## Override layout through the signaling service

+There are two ways to update the layout in the signaling service.

+### Setting a new default layout

+It is possible to update the default layout value on the signaling service.
+This can be done by making an [UpdateMonetizedStreamLayout](/theoads/api/signaling/update-monetized-stream-layout/)
+API request to the signaling service with the new layout.
+The updated layout value will be the new default for all ad breaks.

+### Signaling an ad break through the API

+When scheduling ad breaks through the signaling service API it is possible to choose the layout of the ad break.
+The passed layout will be used, unless it is left `undefined`.
+In this case the default layout is still used.

+For more information on the scheduling API refer to the following section: [Signaling breaks through the signaling service](/theoads/how-to-guides/signaling-breaks/#through-the-signaling-service).

+## Override the layout through the player

 You might not always want to show the default layout mode as provided by the signaling server.
-For example, if your watching content on a mobile device, the `DOUBLE` layout mode might be too small.
+For example, if you are watching content on a mobile device, the `DOUBLE` layout mode might not be the ideal user experience.

-Therefore, the player offers you the possibility to override the default layout via the `TheoAdDescription`.

-## Possible layouts overrides

-Via the player, you can pass the following values to override the layout :
+Via the player, you can pass the following values to `TheoAdDescription.overrideLayout` to override the layout :

  - `'single'`: This will override the default layout and plays all the ad breaks using the "single" layout mode.
  - `'l-shape'`: This will override the default layout mode and plays all the ad breaks using the "l-shape" layout mode.
  - `'double'`: This will override the default layout mode and plays all the ad breaks using the "double" layout mode.
  - `'single-if-mobile'`: This will override the default layout mode to play all ad breaks using the "single" layout mode only when on mobile.

-## Web SDK
+### Web SDK

 For the Web SDK, you can override the default layout by setting `overrideLayout` in the `TheoAdDescription` object as followed :